-Being human, our lives are built on relying on this body, a best friend and vehicle for bringing our dreams and aspirations into reality.
-Keeping our bodies healthy through diet, exercise and mindfulness are the best ways to enchance the many years we will spend on the planet.
-Learning to control movement in the body and bring strength to the different areas of your body brings a one pointed focus which integrates the mind and body, and in fact increases our mental acuity and ability to do more than our physical activities; improving our concentration in the work of our daily lives whatever that vocation might be.
-By doing yoga, pilates and gyrotonic we create synthesis.
+Being human, our lives are built on the body, a best friend, and vehicle for bringing our dreams and aspirations into reality.
+Keeping our bodies healthy through diet, exercise and mindfulness are the best ways to enhance the many years we will spend on the planet.
+Learning to control movement in the body and bring strength to the different areas of your body brings a one-pointed focus which integrates the mind and body, and in fact increases our mental acuity and ability to do more than our physical activities; improving our concentration in the work of our daily lives whatever that vocation might be.
+By doing yoga, pilates, and Gyrotonic we create a synthesis.

 Movement and joy!

-We move to do the things we wish to do.
-We move to create space, to open up in areas that feel tight or blocked.
-We move because it’s our nature to move and it’s a joy to move.
+We move to create space and to open up in areas that feel tight or blocked.
+We move because it’s our nature and it’s a joy!